techcodedu/Prroject_1_Requirments/Finalizing and Reviewing Orders.md

    ```

 4. Save the file.
+5. Make sure to include the modal in your index.html
-5. Test the "Order Now" button.
+6. Test the "Order Now" button.
 At this point, the modal should appear, but it won't have pre-populated data.

 ## Step 3: Update the script.js File